Mustang, Oklahoma: Economy

 Mustang's economy was based on agriculture until the middle of the 20th century.
 Major crops included wheat, oats, corn, cotton, sweet potatoes, watermelons, and cantaloupes.
 Until the 1920s, peach and other fruit orchards were the primary crops for local farmers.
 Truck farming remained prevalent into the 1940s, when the dairy and beef industries gained supremacy.
 In the 1960s, the town began evolving into a bedroom community for Oklahoma City.

 Education

 Mustang Public Schools is the school district, covering the City of Mustang and the areas in Oklahoma City immediately surrounding the city.
 Mustang High School is the district's only high school and county's largest.

 Government

 Mustang has a council-manager form of government.
-The mayor is Brian Grider, elected May, 2021.
+The mayor is Michael Ray, elected November, 2025.

 Sports

 Mustang is the home base of the Canadian Valley Rangerettes Mounted Drill Team.
 The Rangerettes are the three-time United States Equestrian Drill Association National Open Drill Champions.
 The team captured the sport's highest prize, the SportsQuest Cup, in 2008, 2009, and 2011.
 The team also won the Kessler prize in 2012.

 A stone engraved with message commemorating those who served in the United States Armed Forces in Wild Horse Park.